Top 10 men’s title winners in the Open Era: Novak Djokovic edges closer to Roger Federer

-It is no longer a question of if he will move to 100 titles, but rather when.
-He is also just one adrift of the third-placed Ivan Lendl (94) with Roger Federer also in his sights.
+It is clearly no longer a question of if he will move to 100 titles, but rather when.
+He is also just eight titles adrift of Federer in second place.

 Beating Connors’ overall record will no doubt be on that list of things he wants to achieve.

 Top 10 men’s title winners in the Open Era